O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

   - Previously Known Issues : [CVE-2022-47930](https://www.cve.org/CVERecord?id=CVE-2022-47930) , [CVE-2022-47931](https://www.cve.org/CVERecord?id=CVE-2022-47931) , [CVE-2023-26556](https://www.cve.org/CVERecord?id=CVE-2023-26556) , [CVE-2023-26557](https://www.cve.org/CVERecord?id=CVE-2023-26557)
   - Affected Projects by Binance TSS Lib Vulnerability : [Thorchain Halt](https://twitter.com/THORChain/status/1691793526382789044)
 - Hold standard ECDSA/EdDSA keys for interacting with external chains.
-- Keys are distributed in a way that a supermajority is needed to sign on behalf of ZetaChain.
+- Keys are distributed so that a supermajority is needed to sign on behalf of ZetaChain.
 - Ensure that no single entity can sign messages on behalf of ZetaChain to external chains.
 - Bonded stakes, coupled with positive/negative incentives, ensure economic safety.
 - The decentralized transaction signing process initiates smart contract actions in a way that does not reveal any secrets to participating nodes.
 This is what makes non-smart chain connectivity possible.